 Nicholas Jacobs is a political scientist whose research focuses on multi-level governance and the politicization of administrative power.
 He has published over two dozen peer-reviewed articles and book-chapters on topics ranging from school segregation, tax reform, and America’s urban-rural divide.
 His first book, What Happened to the Vital Center?, with Oxford University Press, explores how institutional developments throughout the 20th century created incentives to craft public policies away from median voter and use administrative tools as a mobilizing strategy for party activists.
 He received the American Political Science Association’s John Kincaid award for his research on federalism and intergovernmental relations and he regularly comments on American politics for local and national media outlets.
 At Colby, he teaches courses on American political development, public policy, political science research methods, and institutional reform.
 He received his Ph.D. from the University of Virginia and a B.A. from the University of Mary Washington.

-Assistant Professor of Statistics
+Assistant Professor of Environmental Studies

-Assistant Professor of East Asian History
+Assistant Professor of History

 Associate Professor of English

-Chair of the Science, Technology, and Society (STS) Department
+Chair – Science, Technology, and Society Department

 Assistant Professor of Anthropology